EGI-Federation/documentation/content/en/providers/datahub/webdav/_index.md

 ### Network Requirements

-- The WebDAV storage should be accessible from the OneProvider instalation
+- The WebDAV storage should be accessible from the OneProvider installation
   - 443 port should be available for access and data transfer

 ## Configuration of WebDAV